MonashCybersecurityLab/SGXSSE/README.md

     $ ./_cryptoTestingApp
 `

-## Worklog after Fork:
+4. This version is only tested on Ubuntu 16.04/18.04 with SGX >=2.0

-Mon 4 Mar, 19
+# Feedback
-- This version is only tested on Ubuntu 16.04/18.04 with SGX >=2.0
+Email the authors: shangqi.lai@monash.edu, viet.vo@monash.edu